recovery-flow/initiative-tracker/docs/web/docs/InitiativeDataAttributes.md

 ### NewInitiativeDataAttributes

-`func NewInitiativeDataAttributes(name string, desc string, goal string, verified bool, status string, likes int64, reposts int64, reports int64, createdAt time.Time, ) *InitiativeDataAttributes`
+`func NewInitiativeDataAttributes(name string, desc string, goal string, verified bool, type_ string, status string, likes int64, reposts int64, reports int64, ) *InitiativeDataAttributes`

 NewInitiativeDataAttributes instantiates a new InitiativeDataAttributes object This constructor will assign default values to properties that have it defined,